deltaswapio/deltaswap/whitepapers/0011_accountant.md

 ### Susceptibility to deltachain downtime

-Once all token transfers are gated on approval from the accountant, the uptime of the guardian network for those transfers becomes dependent on the uptime of deltachain itself.
-Any downtime for deltachain would halt all token transfers until the network is back online (or 2/3+ of the guardians choose to disable the accountant).
+Once all token transfers are gated on approval from the accountant, the uptime of the phylax network for those transfers becomes dependent on the uptime of deltachain itself.
+Any downtime for deltachain would halt all token transfers until the network is back online (or 2/3+ of the phylaxs choose to disable the accountant).

 In practice, cosmos chains are stable and deltachain is not particularly complex.
 However, once the accountant is live, attacking deltachain could shut down all token transfers for the bridge.

 ### Token Bridge messages cannot reach quorum if 7 or more, but less than 13 Phylaxs decide to disable Accountant

-Due to the nature of the accountant, a guardian that chooses to enable it in enforcing-mode will refuse to sign a token transfer until it sees that the transfer is committed by the accountant.
-If a super-minority of guardians choose to not enable the accountant at all (i.e. stop sending their observations to the contract) then we will end up with a stalemate: the guardians with the feature disabled will be unable to reach quorum because they don't have enough signatures while the guardians in enforcing-mode will never observe the transfer being committed by the accountant (and so will never sign the observation).
-This is very different from [the governor feature](0007_governor.md), where only a super-minority of guardians have to enable it to be effective.
+Due to the nature of the accountant, a phylax that chooses to enable it in enforcing-mode will refuse to sign a token transfer until it sees that the transfer is committed by the accountant.
+If a super-minority of phylaxs choose to not enable the accountant at all (i.e. stop sending their observations to the contract) then we will end up with a stalemate: the phylaxs with the feature disabled will be unable to reach quorum because they don't have enough signatures while the phylaxs in enforcing-mode will never observe the transfer being committed by the accountant (and so will never sign the observation).
+This is very different from [the governor feature](0007_governor.md), where only a super-minority of phylaxs have to enable it to be effective.